Museum of Edinburgh

 • Walk by the historic 15th-century John Knox House, home to an influential church leader of the Protestant Reformation in Scotland;

-• See the famous restaurant Dome and explore St Giles Cathedral, the cradle of the Scottish Reformation during the 16th century;
+• See the famous restaurant Dome and pass by St Giles Cathedral, the cradle of the Scottish Reformation during the 16th century;

-• Admire the Palace of Holyroodhouse, home of Mary Queen of Scots, and hear about political controversy outside the Scottish Parliament.
+• Admire the Palace of Holyroodhouse, the King's Official Residence in Scotland, and hear about political controversy outside the Scottish Parliament.

 A tour of Edinburgh would not be complete without a visit to Scotland’s most famous historic attraction: Edinburgh Castle.
 Here you will learn about the fascinating history of this mysterious castle.
 Stop to enjoy lunch at your leisure (price not included).
 Your guide will be happy to point out the best place whenever you're ready to give your legs a rest and grab a leisurely bite.

-You will have the chance to view the Scottish Parliament, one of the most controversial buildings in Scotland given its construction going 10 times over budget, and admire the grand Palace of Holyroodhouse, 16th century home of the ill-fated Mary, Queen of Scots.
+You will have the chance to view the Scottish Parliament, one of the most controversial buildings in Scotland given its construction going 10 times over budget, and admire the grand Palace of Holyroodhouse, home to the Monarchy in Scotland.
 The breathtaking view from Calton Hill will make you fall in love with the Scottish capital forever.

 Venturing into the beautiful neoclassical New Town, built in the 18th Century, enjoy a true marvel of urban planning.
 As you walk through the main streets and squares of Edinburgh's New Town, you will find yourself impressed by the lavish 18th-century neoclassical and Georgian architecture.
 Enjoy a leisurely stroll in the beautiful Princes Street Gardens, which lies at the centre of Edinburgh's World Heritage Site.